davitkhalatyan10/Marketing_Group_Project/docs/installation.md

 Run the file **data_generator.ipynb**

-## SQL Connection
+# SQL Connection

-Establish a SQL connection and execute a query to retrieve movie data using the following link: [SQL](SQL.md)
+Establish a SQL connection and execute a query to retrieve transaction data using the following link: [SQL](SQL.md)

 ## FastAPI Integration

 Run the file **run.py** for connecting to API.

 After these steps copy the host link and paste it in the search bar adding "docs" after it.
 There are different functionalities in the FASTAPI page.
-We can CREATE a movie, UPDATE a movie, delete a movie in our data.
-Also there is a function to get recommendation based on the imput of a movie name.
+We can get average frequency, top customers, transactions, also we can create, update or delete the data.